daehee87/pira/README.md

 # what is pira?
-Python based InteRActive interface support for gdb (name is inspired from QIRA)

-main feature is 'arrow based forward/backword navigation for GDB si/ni command results'
+Python based InteRActive interface support for gdb (name is inspired from QIRA) main feature is 'arrow based forward/backword navigation for GDB si/ni command results' the goal of pira is supporting nice GDB interface against python-only environment.

 # requirement
 Python 2.x & gdb & stdbuf